Library of American Landscape History

 Blanche M. G. Linden

-BLANCHE M. G. LINDEN, Ph.D., is an independent scholar and writer with special interest in landscape, architectural history, and urban history.
-Her numerous publications in women’s studies, visual and material culture, and American history include Spring Grove: Celebrating 150 Years (Cincinnati Historical Society, 1995).
+Blanche M. G. Linden, (1946–2014), was an independent scholar and writer.
+Her numerous publications in women’s studies, visual and material culture, and American history include Spring Grove: Celebrating 150 Years.